-After a fun week at the Grand Canyon (more on that soon) I’ve come back with a cough I cannot shake and the desire to stay in bed watching The Tudors.
-Luckily for us, Holly Clegg has stopped by with a guest post about Easter dining.
+After a fun week at the Grand Canyon (more on that soon) I’ve come back with a cough I cannot shake and the desire to stay in bed watching The Tudors [affiliate code all day].
+Luckily for all of us, Holly Clegg has stopped by with a guest post about Easter cooking and dining.

 Easter table must have asparagus

 The true sign of spring in the food world is the abundance of many fresh vegetables.
 Asparagus is one of the quintessential spring vegetables.
 It appears earlier, but they peak in May, so this favorite American vegetable (broccoli came in #2) is showcased this time of year.